 CVS are less concerned with a few county court judgements or past bankruptcy order.
-However, should they find a string of county court judgements (CCJ’s) that are either very recent or repeated year on year you are not likely to be accepted.
-CVS Ltd want to know that the information you are providing them is accurate.
+However, should they see a string of county court judgements (CCJ’s) that are either very recent or repeated year on year you are not likely to be accepted.
+CVS Ltd need to know that the information you are providing them is accurate.
 They need to understand if you are likely or unlikely to honour a new financial agreement.

 If you have been bankrupt in the last five years CVS want to know and compare it to the information you provide them.
 My advice is to be open and honest with yourself and CVS from the beginning.
 Tell them if you have some CCJ’s, a Debt Relief Order or need a new business car leasing deal.

 Being upfront in your initial enquiry is the foundation of a successful application.

 Winning a car leasing bad credit application